bitslice7/auto-annotated-portfolio/content/pages/index.md

           name: message
           label: Tell me all about your 100 followers
           hideLabel: true
-          placeholder: Tell me about your project
+          placeholder: Tell me all about your 100 followers
           width: full
           isRequired: true
       submitLabel: Send Message